Top 5 Exercise Principles That Every Mom-to-Be Should Follow

 If you look online, you’ll be bombarded with well-meaning fitness advice from well-intentioned trainers.
 This is not the time to put your body in the hands of an amateur.
 If we were friends (and I hope someday we will be!), here’s what I’d tell you:

 - Respect your hormonal environment.
-Now that you’re pregnant, you have increased progesterone and relaxin in your system, serving to soften all the soft tissues, not just the soft tissue around your pelvis, making you more pre-disposed to injury.
-Avoid exercises that encourage asymmetrical pelvic positions (kick-boxing or step aerobics) and instead flock to moves that keep your pelvis level.
+Now that you’re pregnant, you have increased amounts of progesterone and relaxin in your system, serving to soften all the soft tissues, not just the soft tissue around your pelvis, making you more predisposed to injury.
+Avoid exercises that encourage asymmetrical pelvic positions such as kick-boxing or advanced step classes.
+Instead flock to exercises that keep equal weight through both feet, like squatting and lunging.
+While your pregnant body needs some stretching still, this isn’t the time for an overly-ambitious or aggressive stretching regimen given the laxity in your joints as a result of the influx of hormones.

 - Appreciate you are at increased risk for diastasis rectus abdominus, an abnormal separation between the rectus abdominus or “6-pack” muscles.
 Some studies show that 100% of women will have this by their 3rd trimester.
-You can help your body by minimizing the stress on the connective tissue between those muscles by avoiding the “jack-knife” maneuver when getting up from a lying down position (instead roll to your side to get up), refraining from abdominal exercises such as full sit-ups, oblique curls, and double leg lowering, and limiting your time in the all 4’s position with your belly just hanging towards the floor.
-Pay attention to any movements that create a doming or tenting affect between the muscles, and modify the activity to avoid the increased pressure to this area.
+You can help your body by minimizing the stress on the connective tissue between those muscles by avoiding the “jack-knife” maneuver when getting up from a lying down position (instead roll to your side to get up).
+Also refrain from abdominal exercises such as full sit-ups, oblique curls, double leg lowering, weighted twists, and limit your time in the all 4’s position with your belly just hanging towards the floor.
+These moves make it difficult for most pregnant women to control their intra-abdominal pressure and may put unnecessary strain on the connective tissue.
+Pay attention to any movements that create a doing or tenting affect between the muscles, and modify the activity to avoid the increased pressure to this area.
 Focus instead on your deepest layer of abdominal muscles, the transversus abdominus.

 Looking for effective and safe exercises to keep you fit and prepare your body for labor?